Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 In the following description $SC(K)$ and so on stand for $SC$ of a suitably chosen acceleration datum for $K$.
 The above diagram is constructed as follows:

-\tb{Step 1:} Using the construction of Section \ref{ss:folding_pullbacks}, we will construct a module $Q$, which is the pullback of the V-shaped diagram consisting of $SC(K'),SC(K''),SC(K'\cap K'')$ and restrictions, and a natural morphism $p \fc SC(K) \to Q$, whose cocone $\co(p)$ is then shown to be naturally quasi-isomorphic to $SC(K,K'\cup K'')$; \emph{it is here that Varolgunes's Mayer--Vietoris sequence enters}, as alluded to in Section \ref{ss:rel_SH_discussion};
+\tb{Step 1:} Using the construction of Section \ref{ss:folding_pullbacks}, we will construct a module $Q$, which is the pullback of the V-shaped diagram consisting of $SC(K'),SC(K''),SC(K'\cap K'')$ and restrictions, and a natural morphism $p \fc SC(K) \to Q$.
+In addition, we will establish a commutative triangle:

+where the vertical arrow is the natural projection, while the diagonal arrow is the restriction.
+The key point here is that \emph{the top arrow is a quasi-isomorphism; it is here that Varolg\"une\c s's Mayer--Vietoris sequence enters}, as alluded to in Section \ref{ss:rel_SH_discussion}.

 \tb{Step 2:} We will construct a ``zigzag'' diagram, which on passing to cohomology yields a commutative diagram